 Poaching is the illegal hunting, capturing, and often killing of wild animals.
 It has been done for a number of reasons, including claiming the land for human use.

 A number of times I have heard trophy hunters — not subsistence hunters — say that more wolves should be killed in order to help ensure that there will be adequate opportunities to hunt deer.
-I simply have no words…
+I simply have no words…~ Peter Nichols

-The surprising truth is that these animal parts, which have made the animals prime target for poachers have no proven medicinal purposes.
+The surprising truth is that these animal parts, which have made the animals a prime target for poachers, have no proven medicinal purposes.

 Various Causes of Poaching

-1. Lax and broken regulation systems.
+1. Lax and Broken Regulation Systems

-The illegal wildlife market is a multibillion-dollar industry, and for this reason, there are cartels and top government as well as wildlife regulation officials that benefit from the illegal trade.
+The illegal wildlife market is a multibillion-dollar industry, and for this reason, there are cartels and top government, as well as wildlife regulation officials, that benefit from the illegal trade.

-As previously discussed, some officials in charge are also reluctant to implement wildlife protection policies due to the huge monetary proceeds they get from it or sometimes circumvent the policies in the name of a legal pet or animal market.
+As previously discussed, some officials in charge are also reluctant to implement wildlife protection policies due to the enormous monetary proceeds they get from it or sometimes circumvent the policies in the name of a legal pet or animal market.

 Increasing demand for ivory-like casque of the helmeted hornbill and pangolins for their meat and scales are other examples of the extent of the wildlife trade markets.
-African pangolins, for instance, are now the targets by poachers as the Asian ones become harder to find.
+African pangolins, for instance, are now the targets of poachers as the Asian ones become harder to find.

-Some animals have been hunted for religious purposes and religious ceremonial objects like the hooves, tails, skin, feathers, teeth, heads, far, horns, ivory, and so on.
+Some animals have been hunted for religious purposes and religious ceremonial objects like hooves, tails, skin, feathers, teeth, heads, far, horns, ivory, and so on.

-4. Food and exotic dishes for the elite
+4. Food and Exotic Dishes for the Elite

 In Asia, exotic wildlife dishes are made from snakes, turtles, pangolins, bats, whales, and orangutans and sold to the elite in exclusive restaurants.

-5. Organized criminal networks
+5. Organized Criminal Networks

 Some wildlife animals are prey to criminal networks linked to human trafficking, money laundering, and drug cartels.
 The criminal network is large enough to have the animal killed in sub-Saharan Africa and its parts used in Asia.